A guide to new alternative provision free school revenue funding: 2024 to 2025

 The pupil premium provides schools with extra funding to improve education outcomes for disadvantaged pupils.
 It is not a personal budget for pupils and carries no individual entitlements.

-In 2023 to 2024 schools receive the following funding for each pupil registered as eligible for free school meals at any point in the last 6 years:
+In 2024 to 2025 schools receive funding for each pupil registered as eligible for free school meals at any point in the last 6 years.

-Schools also receive £2,530 for each pupil who has left local authority care through:
+Schools will also receive funding for each pupil who has left local authority care through:

-If a pupil has registered as eligible for free school meals at any point in the last 6 years and has also left local authority care for one of these reasons, they will attract the £2,530 rate.
+If a pupil has registered as eligible for free school meals at any point in the last 6 years and has also left local authority care for one of these reasons, they will attract funding.

 ESFA makes pupil premium payments in quarterly instalments.
 We calculate a school’s pupil premium allocation from the information it submits in the October school census.
 We apply allocations from the start of the next financial year (April), paid in arrears so you’ll receive the first payment in June.

-Local authorities receive £2,530 for each looked-after child in their care.
+Local authorities will also receive funding for each looked-after child in their care.
 They should spend this on their personal education plan in consultation with the child’s school.
+They can pass all the funding on to schools or retain some to fund activities that will benefit a group, or all, of the local authority’s looked-after children.

 Children from service families attract a separate grant – the service pupil premium.
-This is currently £335 per head.
 This grant is to support of children whose parents are or were in the armed forces.

 National 16 to 19 formula funding

-We use a national funding formula to calculate an allocation of funding for 16 to 19 institutions, each academic year.
+We use a national funding formula to calculate allocations for 16 to 19 institutions each academic year.
+You can find more information on the funding rates and formula from:

 New free schools planning to offer 16 to 19 provision in their first 2 years of opening will be able to submit a business case before they open.
 Your delivery officer will contact you if you’re in scope to check if you want to submit a business case.

-If we approve your business case, we’ll use that data instead of using averages.
-We’ll use actual historic data from year 3.
+If we approve your business case, we’ll use the approved factors instead of using averages.
+We’ll use your data to calculate institution specific factors.

-For new free schools, we’ll assume that all students are full-time and under 18 unless you tell us otherwise.
-Students will attract the national funding rate of £4,753 per student.
+For new free schools, we’ll assume that all pupils are full-time and under 18 unless you tell us otherwise.
+Pupils will attract the Band 5 national funding rate of £4,843 per student.

 Disadvantage funding